Methods of Specifying

-The Strong Frame moment frame selector software is a free software package that can be downloaded at strongtie.com/strongframe and used to select a moment frame meeting the Designer’s specific design and project requirements.
+The Strong Frame moment frame selector software is a free software package that can be downloaded at strongtie.com/strongframe and used to select a moment frame meeting the designer’s specific design and project requirements.
 The tool allows for entering and adjusting the various inputs based on a project’s design needs.
 Design beam and column using selected Simpson Strong-Tie standard elements.
-See Strong Frame Special Moment Frame: Standard Sizes for more information.
-Currently, the Strong Frame selector software can provide solutions for OMF 1-story x 1-bay; 2-story x 1-bay; and special moment frame 1-story x 1-bay.
+See Dedicated Soft-Story Retrofit page for more information.
+Currently, the Strong Frame selector software can provide solutions for 1-story x 1-bay special moment frames.
+For multi-story and multi-bay frames, see Method 2.

 Along with giving you enhanced design possibilities, Simpson Strong-Tie saves Designers time by providing design services for built-to-order multi-story and multi-bay frames.
 Designers receive a complete package from Simpson Strong-Tie that includes drawings and calculations that are submittal-ready.
 Simpson Strong-Tie even provides post-submission support with the plan check process.